Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 #### Summoning sickness

 There is not "summoning sickness" in this game: minions can move attack or use abilties the turn they are summoned.
-They cannot however, attack the enemy shrine or Hero the turn they are summoned, unless specified otherwise on the card.

 #### Stats